Lead recovery workflow

 Phone systemWebsite formsGoogle Business ProfileFacebookCalendlyGoogle WorkspaceMicrosoft 365

-The first audit only needs the workflow problem, tools involved, and where work gets stuck.
-No passwords, client files, policy details, or confidential records are needed in the form.
+The first review only needs the problem, tools involved, and where work gets stuck.
+No passwords, system access, client files, tax records, matter facts, policy records, claims details, privileged material, or confidential account files are needed in the form.

-Keep judgment with the team
+Keep judgment with qualified people

-Build around existing access
+Build around existing tools

-A first workflow is scoped around the systems and permissions already in place, then measured against response time, open work, or manual touches removed.
+A first project is scoped around the systems and permissions already in place, then measured against response time, open work, overdue follow-up, or manual touches removed.

 Common questions